Learn how to make the BEST Aioli from scratch! It is amazingly creamy and versatile dip. Easy to make!

-For a sweeter tasting aioli, be sure to roast the garlic before blending it into the mixture.
+For a sweeter tasting dip, be sure to roast the garlic before blending it into the mixture.
 Rosemary aioli is great with lamb, while you can experiment with interesting flavour combinations such as lavender and basil when serving it with seafood.
-Adding parmesan to your aioli makes for a fuller texture that is perfect with crab cakes or arancini.
+Adding Parmesan to your aioli makes for a fuller texture that is perfect with crab cakes or arancini.
 Blue cheese aioli works well with beef burgers.
-Curry flavoured aioli makes it into a spicy dip that is great with potato or sweet potato fries.
+Curry flavored aioli makes it into a spicy dip that is great with potato or sweet potato fries.

-Although raw egg is not recommended for small children and pregnant women, pasteurised egg yolks provide an alternative ingredient.
-Mustard and water are two ingredients that can replace the egg in a vegan version of aioli.
+Although raw egg is not recommended for small children and pregnant women, pasteurized egg yolks provide an alternative ingredient.
+Mustard and water are two ingredients that can replace the egg in a vegan version of this dip.
 Slivered almonds are also a tasty addition to the vegan option.
 The recipe is already dairy free, which is good news for all of those lactose intolerant chefs.